 Under the decommissioning plan, each party to the consortium has a liability to fund a percentage of the decommissioning cost equal to the party's percentage interest.
-Accordingly, the Group funded the decommissioning fund asset of the Joint Operation as of March 31, 2024 and 2023 amounting to \$0.92 million and \$0.86 million.
+Accordingly, the Group funded the decommissioning fund asset of the Joint Operation as of December 31, 2024 and 2023 amounting to \$0.94 million and \$0.91 million, respectively.